rikiya-ohashi/ooservo/README.md

     }
     ```
     * **Method 2: Calibrate the origin in advance**
-    Running `setZero()` once registers the motor's physical position at that time as 0°.
-This setting is saved to non-volatile memory, so it is retained even after power is turned off.
+    Running `setZero()` once registers the motor's physical position at that moment as 0°.
+This setting is saved to non-volatile memory, so it is not lost when the power is turned off.

 ### 3. Pin Assignment
-How many motors you can connect to a single pin depends on the function.
+How many motors can be connected to a single pin depends on the function being used.

 * **Up to 1 unit per pin:**
   * `write()` (when `wait=true`)